trydydd/slimemoldgrappling/content/games/guard_games/seated_guard/shin_to_shin_or_ankle_to_shin_connection.md

 ---
 **Attribution**: This game was created after a private lesson with Justin Mark at [Impact Jiu-Jitsu](https://www.impactjj.com/).

 **Attacking Player**:
   * **Position**: Standing in front of your partner with one of their ankles or shins connected to one of your legs.
   * **Objective**: Get inside your partner's legs or to their side.
-Focus on creating and maintaining connections using your hands while breaking their connections with your legs.
+Focus on breaking their connections to your legs.
   * **Constraints**:  Do not attempt to pin your opponent to their back.
 They should remain upright the entire game.
   * **Win Condition**: None